Buxom Bethany Lily April Showcases Major Curves In Tiny Lilac Bikini On Sunny Dubai Beach

-The British influencer rocked a tiny lilac bikini that clung to her voluptuous cleavage.
-The model put her sun-kissed décolletage on display in the halter neck top that tied in the front.
-The swimsuit seemed a tad small for Bethany since her assets were spilling from their tight confines.
-She even showcased a sliver of underboob and sideboob in the garment.
+The British influencer rocked a tiny lilac bikini which clung to her voluptuous cleavage.
+The model put her sun-kissed décolletage on display in the halterneck top which tied in the front.
+The swimsuit seemed a tad small for Bethany since her assets were spilling from their tight confines, as she exposed some underboob and sideboob in the garment.

 The 24-year-old styled her platinum locks in a side part.
 She let her tresses fall casually down her back and shoulders, while also keeping her accessories simple.
 She chose to wear a gold pendant on a delicate necklace, a watch, and a bracelet.

-In the first photo, Bethany sat on her knees and looked directly at the camera.
-She placed her hands on her legs and slightly lifted one shoulder.
-She wore a sultry expression on her face.
+In the first photo, Bethany posed on her knees and looked directly at the camera.
+She placed her hands on her thighs and slightly lifted one shoulder, while sporting a sultry expression on her face.

-The second snap had Bethany sitting on a rock and adjusting the straps of her bikini bottoms.
-She seemed to be consumed with the task at hand, and flaunted her flawless figure in a full-body shot.
+The second snap captured Bethany sitting on a rock and adjusting the straps of her bikini bottoms.
+She seemed to be consumed with the task at hand and flaunted her flawless figure in a full-body shot.

 The social media star walked away from the ocean in the third and final photograph.
-She strolled on the golden sand with the orange orb of the sun overhead in the breathtaking snap.
+She strolled on the golden sand with the orange orb of the sun overhead.

 Her fans loved the offering and engaged with her on the platform.
-The pic has already garnered more than 85,000 likes and a slew of comments.
+The post has already garnered more than 85,000 likes and a slew of comments.

 “You are just incredible!
 Hottest body ever,” one fan gushed.